-Essay on Holi in English for Students and Children 500+ Words
+Essay on Holi in English For School Students

 This long essay on the Holi festival is suitable for students of classes 7, 8, 9 and 10, 11, 12 and also for competitive exam aspirants.

 Holi essay in English- India is a land of fairs and festivals.
 The Hindus, the Christians, and the Muslims have their own festivals.
 Holi is one of the most important festivals of the Hindus.
 It is a colorful festival of great joy and enthusiasm.
 This festival is celebrated all over the country as a day filled with complete fun, and enjoyment.

 Holi indicates the end of the winters and the beginning of the spring season.
 According to Hindu Calendar, it is celebrated on the full-moon night of the month of Phalgun (March).
 Holi festival is also known as the festival of colors.

 Holi festival is celebrated to mark the victory of truth over evil, the victory of Prahlad over cruel King Hiranyakashyap.
 Prahlad was a devotee of God.
 His father, Cruel King Hiranyakashyap did not faith in God but believed in his own powers.
 King Hiranyakashyapa failed to deviate from his son’s devotion to God and decided to kill him by burning him alive.
 Hiranyakashyap’s sister, Holika, had a God-gifted boon that she would not be burnt in the fire.
 Holika sat with Prahlad in the blazing fire.
 But Holika herself was burnt and Prahlad survived unhurt.
 This incident is observed at night before Holi by burning of wood.